Learning Ukulele with Curt

 Primary Chords - C Major

 The primary chords are the three major chords that are the main chords of the key.
-The primary chords create the tension and resolution in music that gives a chord progression emotion – a feeling of rest and resolution or constance and dissonance.
+The primary chords create the tension and resolution in music that gives a chord progression emotion – a feeling of rest and resolution or consonance and dissonance.

 After learning the C major chord or the C chord.
 Learn the F, G and G7 open position chords.
 With these four chords you can play countless songs in the key of C major.